smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/user-defined-programs.md

-When a program is specified for a Dynamic Variable, the LSAM will call that program at run time during the process of replacing the Dynamic Variable token with its actual value (or when preparing the string to use for updating a job\'s LDA (local data area)).
+When a program is specified for a Dynamic Variable, the LSAM will call that program at run time during the process of replacing the Dynamic Variable token with its actual value (or when preparing the string to use for updating a job's LDA (local data area)).
 Consider the various rules that affect how user-defined programs will be used, as described in the Fields table above under VALUE and also USRPGM.